SuperManito/LinuxMirrors/docs/use/index.en.md

         <div class="grid cards" markdown>

-        -   __Mainland China__
+        -   __Chinese mainland__

             ---

             Use the script as usual, no additional steps are required.
-As most mirror sites in mainland China have already synchronized the [`CentOS Vault`](https://vault.centos.org) repository.
+As most mirror sites in Chinese mainland have already synchronized the [`CentOS Vault`](https://vault.centos.org) repository.

         -   __International__